joningis/joningis.github.io/_posts/2014-10-22-gradle-versioner-plugin.markdown

 date:   2014-10-22 23:00:00
 categories: gradle java jar
 comments: yes
+description: "Use the versioner plugin to check Gradle dependencies for update"
 ---

 When working with Gradle you often end up with a long list of dependencies.
 Now the big question is, how can you easily determine if your dependencies are up to date ?